 Use Case 1:

 In order to achieve this, you should create the Cloud NAT gateway as a part of the shared network configured in the host project.
 Note that there is one Cloud NAT gateway required per network per region, so if you have multiple regions, then one NAT gateway is required for each of these regions for a network.
-All VMs that are in this shared network/region ( in host and service projects) are able to use this Cloud NAT gateway.
+All instances that are in this shared network/region ( in host and service projects) are able to use this Cloud NAT gateway.

 In the example above, Network 1 is the shared network created in host Project A and shared by instances in host project A as well as in service projects B and C. Cloud NAT gateway, NAT-GW-1, is configured in the host project for network 1 (for region us-central).
 Instances from Projects A,B,C that are part of Network 1 in region us-central are be able to use this NAT gateway to access the Update server.

-In the example above, instances using Network 1 and belonging to Project A, B, C
+In the example above, instances using Network 1 and belonging to Project A, B,

 us-central1 use NAT-GW-1 to access the update server.
 Instances in

-Project C belonging to network 2 in region
+Project C belonging to Network 2 in region

 us-central1 uses NAT-GW-2 to